-Objective 7d: Improve the water quality of Lake Winnecook

-Strategy 7d-1: Work to obtain funding for the Solar Bee, a turbine that provides oxygen to the lake bottom.

-Strategy 7d-2: Prevent invasive species from entering the watershed and Lake Winnecook and initiate a practice to stay aware of upcoming issues and act quickly to resolve or prevent them.

-Goal 8: Invest in the health of our citizens by creating a walking downtown with all-weather sidewalks and trails that provide easy walking, biking and wheelchair access to a compact and vibrant downtown, and by ensuring healthy food sources for all.

-Objective 8a: Create a completely walkable/bikeable downtown.

-Strategy 8a-1: Add park benches along common pedestrian and bike travel routes, such as near town office, post office, and other key locations.

-- Strategy 8a-2: Connect paved roads to unpaved trails and walkways with paths and signs. - Strategy 8a-3: Support the efforts of Waldo County Trails Coalition, Sebasticook Regional Land Trust, the Snowmobile Club, and ATV clubs in maintaining access to trails. - Strategy 8a-4: Create a townwide pedestrian/bicycle plan that identifies where there is need for pedestrian or bike facilities and that establishes priorities for improvements. - Strategy 8a-5: Assure that adequate crosswalks exist including proper signage and lighting. - Strategy 8a-6: Preserve and expand parking options for people who drive to town and then walk the downtown for their services/shopping. - Strategy 8a-7: Find a way to ensure a safe walking route through downtown Unity year-round.
-Eliminate personal liability issues for volunteers who want to clean sidewalks by adding a rider to the town's insurance policy to cover those named volunteers.

-Objective 8b: Ensure that healthy foods are available and affordable for all residents.

-Strategy 8b-1: Continue to support the work of the food pantry.

-- Strategy 8b-2: Work with the for-profit Food Hub and various local non-profits to get fresh, local food into our grocery stores. - Strategy 8b-3: Work with Maine Federation of Farmers' Markets and local organizations to create an outstanding Farmer's Market with a wide variety of vendors and community activities.

-Strategy 8b-4: Support the Food Hub and Veggies For All.

-Objective 8c: Reduce the cost of energy used to power homes and businesses in Unity.

-- Strategy 8c-1: Explore energy saving and efficiency measures as a community, and use these opportunities for demonstration and education, as appropriate.
-One example of this would be solar-powered street lights. - Strategy 8c-2: Create a community solar energy resource for homes and businesses in Unity, and possibly with the immediate region when economical. - Strategy 8c-3: Create an energy district to offer participation in a power purchase agreement to local homes and businesses.

-Goal 9: Protect critical natural resources, including wetlands, wildlife and fisheries habitat, shorelands and unique natural areas.
+- Strategy 7c-2: Adopt new rules that protect the aquifer from private purchase of its water. - Objective 7d: Improve the water quality of Lake Winnecook - Strategy 7d-1: Work to obtain funding for the Solar Bee, a turbine that provides oxygen to the lake bottom. - Strategy 7d-2: Prevent invasive species from entering the watershed and Lake Winnecook and initiate a practice to stay aware of upcoming issues and act quickly to resolve or prevent them. - Goal 8: Invest in the health of our citizens by creating a walking downtown with all-weather sidewalks and trails that provide easy walking, biking and wheelchair access to a compact and vibrant downtown, and by ensuring healthy food sources for all. - Objective 8a: Create a completely walkable/bikeable downtown. - Strategy 8a-1: Add park benches along common pedestrian and bike travel routes, such as near town office, post office, and other key locations. - Strategy 8a-2: Connect paved roads to unpaved trails and walkways with paths and signs. - Strategy 8a-3: Support the efforts of Waldo County Trails Coalition, Sebasticook Regional Land Trust, the Snowmobile Club, and ATV clubs in maintaining access to trails. - Strategy 8a-4: Create a townwide pedestrian/bicycle plan that identifies where there is need for pedestrian or bike facilities and that establishes priorities for improvements. - Strategy 8a-5: Assure that adequate crosswalks exist including proper signage and lighting. - Strategy 8a-6: Preserve and expand parking options for people who drive to town and then walk the downtown for their services/shopping. - Strategy 8a-7: Find a way to ensure a safe walking route through downtown Unity year-round.
+Eliminate personal liability issues for volunteers who want to clean sidewalks by adding a rider to the town's insurance policy to cover those named volunteers. - Objective 8b: Ensure that healthy foods are available and affordable for all residents. - Strategy 8b-1: Continue to support the work of the food pantry. - Strategy 8b-2: Work with Maine Organic Farmers and Gardeners Association and other local non-profits to get fresh, local food into our grocery stores. - Strategy 8b-3: Work with Maine Federation of Farmers' Markets and local organizations to create an outstanding Farmer's Market with a wide variety of vendors and community activities. - Strategy 8b-4: Support the Food Hub and Veggies For All. - Objective 8c: Reduce the cost of energy used to power buildings in Unity. - Strategy 8c-1: Explore energy saving and efficiency measures as a community, and use these opportunities for demonstration and education, as appropriate.
+One example of this would be solar-powered street lights. - Strategy 8c-2: Explore partnerships and grant funding for community solarenergy resources in downtown Unity.
+Needs words help - Goal 9: Protect critical natural resources, including wetlands, wildlife and fisheries habitat, shorelands and unique natural areas.